Nitaicandra/CENPROJECT/README.md

 2. [Install Docker Desktop](https://docs.docker.com/engine/install/) and make sure you can use docker-compose on CLI
 3. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the main repository
 4. Clone your forked repository
-5. Important: You will need two .env files.
-One to be placed within the server package, and another in the root of the project.
-You can get these files in our discord channel :) (Note also make sure if you are on windows you have your docker application open while running docker commands)
+5. Important: You will need three .env files.
+Two will be inside the root and server package, while the other will be in the client package.
+These files are on our discord.
+6. If on Windows, make sure you have your docker application open while running docker commands

 # Run the application
 1. Go to your local (forked) repository and build the containers: